 Reason of review: Poor customer service.

-I didn't like: Service, Sketchy business practices.
+Books A Million Cons: Service, Sketchy business practices.